iloveyii/mobile-platforms-dt581b/README.md

         plugins: [
             new HtmlWebpackPlugin({
                 filename: 'index.html', // Create this file in output.path
-                template: './src/index.html' // From this template
+                template: './src/index.html' // From this template & add script tag for bundle.js
             })
         ]
     }